 - In the Auxiliaries EMILIANA window, click the On button to turn on the send.

-The Send Level adjusts the amount of signal sent from the selected track to the aux bus. - 3 Drag the Send Level handle to 0.0 to send the full signal to the VERB bus.
-The send level is also visible as a green bar in the Aux sends area of the channel strip. - 4 Play the first clip in the A1 EMILIANA track to hear it with the aux VERB effect applied.
+The Send Level adjusts the amount of signal sent from the selected track to the Aux bus - 3 Drag the Send Level handle to 0.0 to send the full signal to the VERB bus.
+The send level is also visible as a green bar in the Aux sends area of the channel strip. - 4 Play the first clip in the A1 EMILIANA track to hear it with the Aux VERB effect applied.

 Emiliana's voice has definitely picked up the reverb.
 In fact, it's so wet that her voice is practically drowning in reverb.
 No worries, you'll fix the reverb levels in a minute.

-First, let's send the other tracks - In the Mixer, double-click the Send bar for the A2 track.
-Turn on the VERB send, and set the Send Level to 0.0.
+First, let's send the other tracks. - In the Mixer, double-click the Send bar for the A2 track.
+Turn on the VERB send and set the Send Level to 0.0. - 6 Select the A3 track to update the Auxiliaries window to A3.
+Turn on the VERB send and set the Send Level to 0.0.
+Repeat this step for A6.